Home / Research / Internal Funding Opportunities / Innovator Grants

 Two types of applications will be considered:

-- Department of Psychiatry and Behavioral Sciences faculty on the Medical Center Line (MCL), University Tenure Line (UTL), and Non-Tenure Line (NTL), Clinician Educators (CE), Clinical Instructors, and Instructors are invited to apply.
+- Department of Psychiatry and Behavioral Sciences faculty on the University Medical Line (UML), University Tenure Line (UTL), and Non-Tenure Line (NTL), Clinician Educators (CE), Clinical Instructors, and Instructors are invited to apply.
 Please note that PI waivers are not required for this funding opportunity.

 - Each faculty member and Instructor can serve as PI on only one application.